Welcome to the Lacrosse Club of Montclair Junior Boys Program

 The goal of our K-3 program is to develop fundamental skills, a sense of game concepts, and most importantly, a love of the game.
 We seek a very high coach-to-player ratio, so kids get focused individual attention.

-One hour practices on either Saturday and Sunday.
+One hour practices on Sunday.
 No pads needed, we will use sticks and soft balls to learn the fundamentals of the game.

 Grades 1 & 2:

 1.5 hour practices both Saturday and Sunday.
 Full equipment needed, skills and drills will focus on mastering the fundamentals of lacrosse.
 Boys will have intra team scrimmages to learn game play and positions.

 The 3rd-8th Program is designed to further develop (or with newer players, begin to develop) the skill sets needed for competitive play.
 The 3rd-8th curriculum will see increases in the number of practices, practice locations, and the incorporation of NJJLL sanctioned and officiated “travel” games.
 Competitive games will be played vs. other programs in northern Essex County and Bergen County.
 All teams will have a minimum of three sessions per week.
 Our goal is to get every player a solid amount of playing times in games, though the amount of playing time is at the coaches' discretion.
 When circumstances permit, we schedule "B" level games or "5th quarters" to insure our developing players get game experience.

 New players are welcome to join us at any level grade K-8th.

 Montclair Boys Junior Lacrosse (MBJL) offer financial assistance for those in need.
 We follow the same procedures as the Montclair Recreation and Cultural Affairs department in determining eligibility.

 Qualified applicants who receive free lunch services will be eligible for a 75% discount on the MBJL registration fee (not including the mandatory $30 registration fee to U.S. Lacrosse, which provides added insurance coverage).